What is an Appraisal for a Commercial Property?

 How Does a Commercial Property Appraisal Work?

 An appraisal of commercial real estate is an unbiased opinion of the value of the property.
-This metric involves assessing the property’s value licensed commercial property appraiser.
+This metric involves assessing the property’s value by a licensed commercial property appraiser.
 A commercial real estate appraisal is used for properties like multifamily housing units, office buildings, retail spaces or parking lots.

 A property appraisal indicates what the property will sell for in the current market.
 It’s important for underwriters as lenders need to know the property’s value to determine how much financing they can safely provide.